tari-project/rfcs/src/RFC-0120_Consensus.md

 The [PoW] MUST contain the following:

-* pow_algo as an enum (0 for RandomX-M, 1 for Sha3x, 2 for RandomX-T, and 3 for C29).
+* pow_algo as an enum (0 for RandomX-M, 1 for Sha3x, 2 for RandomX-T, and 3 for Cuckaroo, also known as C29).
-* pow_data for RandomX blocks as an array of unsigned 8-bit integers (bytes) in little-endian format, containing the RandomX merge-mining Proof-of-Work data.
+* pow_data for RandomX-M (Monero merge-mined) blocks as an array of unsigned 8-bit integers (bytes) in little-endian format, containing the Monero merge-mining Proof-of-Work data.
-  * The RandomX seed, stored as `randomx_key` within the RandomX block, MUST NOT have been first seen in a block with more than `max_randomx_seed_height` confirmations.
+  * The RandomX seed, stored as `randomx_key` within the RandomX-M block, MUST NOT have been first seen in a block with more than `max_randomx_seed_height` confirmations (3000 blocks on mainnet).
+* pow_data for RandomX-T (Tari solo RandomX) blocks MUST be at most 32 bytes.
 * pow_data for Sha3x blocks MUST be empty.
+* pow_data for Cuckaroo blocks MUST be exactly `ceil(cuckaroo_cycle_length * cuckaroo_edge_bits / 8)` bytes (153 bytes on mainnet where cycle length=42 and edge bits=29), containing the packed cuckaroo cycle edges.
+The last byte MUST be zero-padded if the total bit count is not a multiple of 8.

 #### Difficulty Calculation
 [target difficulty]: #target-difficulty "Target Difficulty"